ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 # References

-A full list of reference material for this project is kept in a repository I use to store my reinforcement learning resources - you can find the world models references at [ADGEfficiency/rl-resources/world-models](https://github.com/ADGEfficiency/rl-resources/tree/master/world-models).
+A full list of reference material for this project is kept in a repository I use to store my reinforcement learning resources - you can find the World Models references at [ADGEfficiency/rl-resources/world-models](https://github.com/ADGEfficiency/rl-resources/tree/master/world-models).

 <p></p>

 # Motivations and Context

-In this post **the agent** refers to the World Models agent as introduced by Ha & Schmidhuber.
-When I refer to this agent as **our agent**, this is not showing ownership over the idea, only the instance of our agent that lived on CPU we paid for.
+In this post the agent refers to the World Models agent as introduced by Ha & Schmidhuber.
+When I refer to this agent as **our** agent, this is not showing ownership over the idea, only the instance of our agent that lived on the CPU I paid for.

 ## Why reimplement a paper?